cliambrown/taurimoji/README.md

 - Type an emoji name to filter the list of emojis
 - Click an emoji to copy it to your clipboard and close the app
 - Shift + click an emoji to copy multiple emojis without closing the app
+- Click a copied emoji (in the list at the bottom) to remove it from your currently copied emojis
-- Tab = highlight the next emoji
+- Tab = go to the next emoji
-- Shift + Tab = highlight the previous emoji
+- Shift + Tab = go to the previous emoji
 - Enter = copy the highlighted emoji and close the app
-- Shift + Enter = copy multiple emojis without closing the app
 - Ctrl + W = close the app
 - Esc = Clear the filter input
+- Alt + click/Enter to remove an emoji from your history

 ## Built With